 Brendon was driving through Vigo County but according to police, was doing so erratically and swerving along the road.
 This resulted in them pulling him over and finding that he was in a physically disturbed state; sweating with a racing pulse and shaking hands.
 Things start to get more confusing and sad from here on out.

-The ID that Brendon provided the cops was for a man named, Kelton Schultz, claiming that the man is his twin brother.
+The ID Brendon provided the officers with was for a man named Kelton Schultz, claiming the man is his twin brother.
 This is true by the way, Nicholas does have a twin brother named Kelly Schultz.
-Presumably his full name is Kelton.
-As to the question of why he had his brother’s ID, this could be related to the other discovery the cops found, a bottle with pills prescribed to a “Nicholas Bender.”
+As to the question of why he had his brother’s ID, this could be related to the other discovery the cops found- a bottle with pills prescribed to a “Nicholas Bender.”

 Further investigation of the vehicle revealed several empty plastic bags with pill residue in them and another prescription filled that same day under Kelton’s name.
 Brendon claimed that they both have the same prescriptions and fill them for each other, but even if that’s true, it’s illegal to be securing prescription drugs under another person’s name, especially controlled substances like the amphetamine salts that this particular prescription was for.

 Adding another layer of trouble onto this is how Brendon is currently on probation stemming from an assault he committed in 2017 on his girlfriend at the time.
 The sentencing on that case eventually came in 2020 when a plea deal resulted in community service and 3 years probation.
 Clearly, these recent events would conflict with the probation time period and land Brendon in even more hot water than he’s already in.